greggersaurus/OpenSteamController/LoadingFirmware.md

 * Download the firmware .bin file:
     * On macOS (Tested specifically on 10.12.6):
         * Mount "CRP DISABLD" will appear
-        * Load new firmware binary with command "cat new_firmware.bin > /Volumes/CRP\ DISABLD/firmware.bin"
+        * Load new firmware binary with command `cat new_firmware.bin > /Volumes/CRP\ DISABLD/firmware.bin`
-        * eject "CRP DISABLD"
+        * Eject "CRP DISABLD"
     * On Linux systems (As reported by @rigidsh):
+        * Locate mount point of CRP DISABLD
+            * The following command may help: `mount | grep DISABLD`
-        * Use command: `dd conv=nocreat,notrunc oflag=direct bs=512 if=<path to your firmware> of=<path to sc flash>/firmware.bin`
+        * Load new firmware binary with command: `dd conv=nocreat,notrunc oflag=direct bs=512 if=<path to your firmware> of=<path to sc flash>/firmware.bin`
             * "cat new_firmware.bin > /mount/CRP\ DISABLD/firmware.bin" will corrupt downloaded firmware.
+        * Unmount CRP DISABLD
-    * On Windows (Tested in Window 10):
+    * On Windows (Tested on Window 10 May 2019 Update):
-        * A new drive will appear with the name CRP DISABLD (i.e. E: CRP DISABLD)
+        * A new removable drive will appear with the name CRP DISABLD (i.e. "CRP DISABLD (E:)")
-        * Navigate to the drive using Windows explorer and delete firmware.bin
+        * Navigate to the drive using Windows File Explorer and delete firmware.bin
         * Make sure the firmware updated file is named firmware.bin
         * Copy the update file (firmware.bin) to the new drive (i.e. E: CRP DISABLD)
         * Eject the drive